iotexproject/iotex-core-rosetta-gateway/docker/deploy/README.md

 docker build . -t iotex-core-rosetta

 ```

+You can also find the built image here: `iotex/iotex-core-rosetta:latest`

 To run the docker image:
 ```bash
 docker run -v {YOUR_LOCAL_DATA_PATH}:/data -p 8080:8080 -p 4689:4689 -it iotex/iotex-core-rosetta